ZachLTech/PhysicalSizeOfTheInternetSite/README.md

 ## Getting Started 🚀

-To explore the site and its real-time statistics, visit [internetsize.site](https://internetsize.site).
+To explore the site and its real-time statistics, visit [this site](https://zachltech.github.io/PhysicalSizeOfTheInternetSite/).
 If you're interested in contributing or diving into the code, follow the steps below:

 1. Clone the repository.
    ```bash